-Headline-grabbing, egregious examples of bad behavior at work may seem like the equivalent of a burst water main.
+Headline-grabbing, egregious examples of bad behavior in the workplace may seem like the equivalent of a burst water main.
 However, they’re usually the end result of less noticeable, long-term damage caused by legal behaviors.
 These examples of negative behavior in the workplace, like rudeness and unfairness, steadily destabilize your organization one drip at a time.

 Before they ever officially make it to the HR department, these behaviors have already distracted employees, sapped morale, and potentially boosted the turnover rate.
 If they do make it to HR, they’ve usually gotten much worse, requiring many costly hours of mediating and investigating on top of the damage that’s already been done.

 Despite this, many companies choose to focus on preventing lawsuits instead of tackling widespread bad behaviors.
 By some estimates, these common behaviors are more costly: The cost linked to a culture that tolerates things like rudeness, bullying, and unfair behavior can be up to $16 Million for a Fortune 500 company.

-As the political climate becomes increasingly volatile and social tools let colleagues communicate and broadcast their thoughts 24/7, these common uncivil behaviors have found new ways to manifest and spread.
+As the political climate becomes increasingly volatile and social tools let colleagues communicate and broadcast their thoughts 24/7, these examples of incivility in the workplace have found new ways to manifest and spread.

 So, when it comes to incivility, consider whether these most common examples of bad workplace behavior are corrupting your workplace:

 If egregious and illegal behaviors are at the top of the uncivil behavior pyramid, rudeness belongs on the bottom as the most common.
 After all, each of us has worked with someone who tends to be crotchety, moody, grumpy or even volatile.